-A public hearing is scheduled in Rapid City on a date to be determined.
+A public hearing was held in Rapid City on July 16, 2015.

 B. The Transportation Improvement Program In Perspective

 MAP-21 projects in urbanized areas must be included in a TIP which is based on a continuing, comprehensive planning process carried on cooperatively by the state and local communities.
 The rationale for requiring a TIP can be summarized in three (3) key points.